Lindsay Lohan Apologized For #MeToo Comment By Praising The Cause's "Heroic Voices"

 "I can’t speak on something I don’t live, right?
 Look, I am very supportive of women.
 Everyone goes through their own experiences in their own ways," she added.
 It was when she steered the conversation toward "attention-seekers" that her words were a bit more harsh.
 Lohan discussed her view of how reporting sexual misconduct should work.
 She explained,

 If it happens at that moment, you discuss it at that moment.
 You make it a real thing by making it a police report.
 I’m going to really hate myself for saying this, but I think by women speaking against these things, it makes them look weak when they are very strong women.
 You have these girls who come out, who don’t even know who they are, who do it for the attention.
 That is taking away from the fact that it happened.

 After reading that, it's good that Lohan felt the need to clear up her comments, because her feelings on the "false testimonies" definitely got muddled with her thoughts on legitimate survivors coming forward.
 Her original statement reads as very critical of both legitimate accusations and false ones.
 To be clear, the incidences of false reporting are as little as 2 percent of all reported sexual violence cases, per The Independent.

 In her Sunday apology, Lohan seemed more clear about the fact that she is supportive of the movement.
 "I feel very strongly about the #MeToo movement and have the utmost respect and admiration for the women brave enough to come forward and speak out about their experiences," Lohan shared in support of the cause.

-The #MeToo movement, which is used as hashtag used to share stories of sexual assault, has gained a groundswell of support since it got momentum at the end of 2017 ("Me Too" was originally created in 2006 by Tarana Burke).
+The #MeToo movement, which is a hashtag used to share stories of sexual assault, has gained a groundswell of support since it got momentum near the end of 2017 ("Me Too" was originally created in 2006 by Tarana Burke).
 By the looks of Lohan's latest thoughts on #MeToo, it seems as though she has come around to join the supportive contingent of the movement, too.